Chicoreus miyokoae

-Chicoreus miyokoae, common name : the Miyoko Murex, is a species of sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.
+Chicoreus miyokoae, common name : the Miyoko Murex, is a species of predatory sea snail, a marine gastropod mollusk in the family Muricidae, the murex snails or rock snails.

 Description

 The size of an adult shell varies between 45 mm and 78 mm.
+The species is carnivorous and predatory in its feeding behaviour.

 Distribution

-This marine species is found off the Philippines.
+This marine species is found in the Philippines and Fiji.
+It inhabits subtidal zones at depths between 80 and 361 metres, in habitats associated with coral reefs.